epandurski/swaptacular.github.io/_posts/2023-08-01-under-the-hood-message-transport.md

 ---

-In [a previous post](/2023/04/26/under-the-hood-peer-connections/) I explained how peers in Swaptacular’s network establish authenticated SSL/TLS connections between themselves.
+In [a previous post](/2023/04/26/under-the-hood-peer-connections/) I explained how peers in Swaptacular’s network can establish authenticated SSL/TLS connections between themselves.

 In this post, I will continue this thread, and will explain how the servers use the authenticated connections between the peers to send messages to each